Five skips who could win their first Grand Slam title this season

 Ross Whyte and his squad came close last season losing 3-2 to Team Retornaz in the WFG Masters men’s final.
 It was the first Grand Slam final for Whyte, who went on a sensational run on the penultimate day of the tournament.
 Whyte edged Team Niklas Edin 5-3 in a tiebreaker to advance to the playoffs and then eliminated Team Brad Gushue 5-2 in the quarterfinals plus Team Yannick Schwaller 9-4 in the semifinals all in a day’s work.

-The reigning Scottish champions qualified for the playoffs in all five Grand Slam events last season and that consistency makes them a leading candidate here to take the next step.
+The reigning Scottish champion has qualified for the playoffs in nine consecutive Grand Slam events and reached the semifinals at the most recent KIOTI National.
+That consistency makes them a leading candidate here to take the next step.

-Whyte is currently ranked fifth in the world.
+Whyte is currently ranked seventh in the world.

 YANNICK SCHWALLER